 The schools have targets to improve attendance.
-Parents and students have an important part to play in meeting these targets.
+Parents/carers and students have an important part to play in meeting these targets.
 Targets for the school are displayed in the school and students should take time to study them.

-The attendance target for Gosforth Academy and Gosforth Junior High is 96% attendance and 95% attendance in Sixth Form.
+The attendance target for Gosforth Academy is 96% attendance and 95% attendance in Sixth Form.
 We will keep you updated regularly about progress to this level and how each individual student's attendance compares.